 - You will be taxed on the amount owed at your marginal tax rate (or higher).

-- You will be assess a 10% early withdrawal penalty.
+- You will be assessed a 10% early withdrawal penalty.

-- You will lose the ability to put that money back to work for you as retirement money, leaving yourself less to retire with.
+- You will lose the ability to put that money back to work for you as retirement money, leaving you less to retire with.

-For example, if you owe a balance of $10,000 when you leave your job and your marginal tax rate is 25%, you’ll have to pay $2,500 in taxes and $1,000 in early withdrawal penalty.
+For example, if you owe a balance of $10,000 when you leave your job and your marginal tax rate is 28% (federal and state), you’ll have to pay $2,800 in taxes and $1,000 in the early withdrawal penalty.
 Plus, your retirement fund will be permanently lowered by $10,000.

 You may have read somewhere that when you contribute to your 401(k), you are doing so with pre-tax dollars.
-However, when you are paying back the loan, you are doing so with after-tax dollars and you’ll get taxed again when you finally withdraw the amount during your retirement.
+To be precise, you are paying FICA and Medicare taxes, but your contribution is tax-deductible against your Federal and State Income taxes.
+However, when you are paying back the loan, you are doing so with after-tax dollars, and you’ll get taxed again when you finally withdraw the amount during your retirement.
 The example usually goes something like this:

 - Double Taxation and the Real Reasons 401(k) Loans Are Bad at My Money Blog